cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 The final release can be created once all the changes are tested and it's time to actually deploy a release to production.
 The are there main criteria differentiating final releases from dev releases:

-1. Versioning scheme: final releases are version independently.
+1. *Versioning scheme*: final releases are version independently.
 Every time new final release is generated its version is a simple increment of the previous final release version, no matter how many dev releases have been created in between.
 Same is true for individual release artifacts, their final versions are independent from dev versions.
-2. Blobs sharing: package and job tarballs included into the final release are also being uploaded to a blobstore, so any person who attempts create release in the same release repo in the future will be using same actual bits instead of generating them locally.
+2. *Blobs sharing*: package and job tarballs included into the final release are also being uploaded to a blobstore, so any person who attempts create release in the same release repo in the future will be using same actual bits instead of generating them locally.
 This is important for consistency and for being able to generate old versions of final releases if needed.
-3. Only reusing components, not generating new ones: final release is supposed to include only previously generated artifacts.
+3. *Only reusing components, not generating new ones*: final release is supposed to include only previously generated artifacts.
 If the fingerprint calculated from the current state of the repo didn't match previously generated dev or final version, the error will be raised, telling CLI user to make sure to generate and test dev release first.

 Final release can be created by running `bosh create release --final`.
 Usually only people involved in updating production system should be generating final releases.
 There's also a `--dry-run` option to test out release creation without actually generating and uploading artifacts.